-Amanda Fogg Memorial Scholarship - This

-new scholarship assists a full-time sophomore level (minimum of 30 hours of college credit) student having maintained a cumulative minimum 2.5 GPA who graduated from a high school in St. Francis County.
+Amanda Fogg Memorial Scholarship - This new scholarship assists a full-time sophomore level (minimum of 30 hours of college credit) student having maintained a cumulative minimum 2.5 GPA who graduated from a high school in St. Francis County.
 Applicants must show financial need.
 The scholarship was established by Jeff and Rhonda Fogg in memory of their daughter, Amanda Fogg.
-The award is \$500 per semester, based on availability of funds to cover expenses of tuition, fees and books.Application deadline is August 15th.
+The award is \$500 per semester, based on availability of funds to cover expenses of tuition, fees and books.
+Application deadline is the first day of fall classes.

 Burt-Davis Nursing Scholarship - This scholarship is for assisting students in the EACC Nursing Program.
 The Burt-Davis scholarship was established by Ms. Marguerite L. Burt, of Wynne, in memory of her mother, Mrs. Bertha Davis Burt and grandmother, Mrs. Sally Stephens Davis.
 The award is \$500 per semester based on the availability of funds to cover expenses of tuition, fees, books and supplies.
-Application deadline is August 15th.
+Application deadline is the first day of fall classes.

 Community Leader Scholarship - Created in 2006 to assist EACC students who have demonstrated leadership skills in their community, the scholarship requires a GPA of 3.0 and involvement in projects or groups that focus on community service and volunteerism.
-Application deadline is August 15th.
+Application deadline is the first day of fall classes.

-Coy Grace School to Work Scholarship - The
+Coy Grace School to Work Scholarship -

-Coy Grace School to Work Scholarship was created in 2017 by the Board of Trustees in honor of Dr. Coy Grace, retired EACC President.
+The Coy Grace School to Work Scholarship was created in 2017 by the Board of Trustees in honor of Dr. Coy Grace, retired EACC President.
 This scholarship is awarded to a student who has completed a program of study in the Eastark Secondary Career Center (ESCC) and/or to a student seeking a certificate or Associate of Applied Science (AAS) degree.
 The award is \$250 per semester or term based on availability of funds.
-Application deadline is August 15th.
+Application deadline is the first day of fall classes.